Myshro/corona-tracker/README.md

 I think the title is self explanatory.

-Created to practice Vue and more API / Promises / Async & Await
+Created to practice **Vue, Tailwind** and more API / Promises / Async & Await